aliyun/terraform-provider-alicloud/website/docs/r/alb_rule.html.markdown

 * `rule_actions` - (Required) The actions of the forwarding rules.
 See the following `Block rule_actions`.
 * `rule_conditions` - (Required) The conditions of the forwarding rule.
 See the following `Block rule_conditions`.
 * `rule_name` - (Required) The name of the forwarding rule.
 The name must be 2 to 128 characters in length, and can contain letters, digits, periods (.), underscores (_), and hyphens (-).
 The name must start with a letter.
+* `direction` - (Optional, ForceNew, Computed, Available in 1.205.0+) The direction to which the forwarding rule is applied.
+Default value: `Request`.
+Valid values:
+  - `Request`: The forwarding rule is applied to the client requests received by ALB.
+  - `Response`: The forwarding rule is applied to the responses returned by backend servers.

 ### Block rule_conditions